 The Board shall adopt a specific investment policy and strategy guidelines for South Plains College.
 The Investment Policy will be designed to achieve the goals of safety, liquidity, and yield in all the College’s investment activities.
-The Investment Policy shall incorporate the statutory provisions of the Public Funds Investment Act, Article 342, A-2 V.T.C.S., as amended in Section 2256 by the Texas Legislature (HB 2459, 73rd Legislature).
+The Investment Policy shall incorporate the statutory provisions of the Public Funds Investment Act, Chapter 2256, Texas Government Code.

 The Investment Policy shall apply to all financial assets and funds in use by the college as well as any future funds created by the college unless specifically exempted by the Board of Regents and/or its adopted policy.
 These types of funds include, but are not limited to:

 Debt Service Funds